agl-c/deid2_dpsyn/README.md

 A：Each attribute is a node and the edge between them is a distribution describing the correlation between attributes.
 (2) In DPSyn paper, as to selecting marginals, it means choosing from all possible pairs to a selected set until the calculated error can not be decreased? (it is greedy algorithm, please refer to paper link for more details)
 As to the project here, we skip the step of choosing marginals and simply do that manually by ourselves?
+(I haven't found where we choose marginals)
-TODO: You can start from using all the pairs or require people to designate what pairs to care about?
+Q: You can start from using all the pairs or require people to designate what pairs to care about?
-TODO：Maybe we can include the greedy algorithm code on pair selection later.
+Q：Maybe we can include the greedy algorithm code on pair selection later.

 1.what is the formal definition of the graphical model? refer to paper: *Graphical-model based estimation and inference for differential privacy*
-TODO：I have not totally understand the example of 3-way marginal?
+Q：I have not totally understand the example of 3-way marginal?
 Why it means a triangle which just takes care of correlation between 2 attributes?
 I supposed the "3-way marginal" implies a correlationship between all the 3 which however seems to be in paradox with the 3-edge-representation?